rust-stuco/lectures/week6/slides.md

 # Test Threads

-By default, Rust will run all of your tests in parallel on different threads.
+By default, Rust will run all of the tests in parallel, on different threads.

 You can use `--test-threads` to control the number of threads running the tests.